Intel

 Radiant Networks develops a broadband fixed wireless access technology solution.
 Its solution has network deployments in Europe and the United States.

 Dotcast, Inc. is a privately held company focused on developing a high-speed wireless broadband network that aims to deliver substantial amounts of rich media and digital content to consumers and businesses across the United States.
-The company specializes in broadband communications technology and digital data distribution, enabling cable operators to provide comprehensive digital services utilizing their current infrastructure.
-Dotcast's solutions include antenna products for receiving both digital and analog broadcast signals and terrestrial datacasting technologies that allow broadcasters and content providers to transmit high-capacity data streams over existing television infrastructure.
-This innovative approach offers various industries a cost-effective distribution channel for reaching their audiences directly.
+The company specializes in broadband communications technology and offers digital data distribution products and services.
+By enabling cable operators to utilize their existing infrastructure, Dotcast provides solutions for both digital and analog broadcast signals.
+Additionally, the company offers terrestrial datacasting solutions that allow broadcasters and content providers to transmit high-capacity data streams over the air, leveraging the existing television infrastructure to create an ultra low-cost distribution channel for a wide range of industries.

 STSN is a global provider of high-speed Internet access and other broadband services, delivering powerful building-centric solutions.